 Evaluation of the Trafford Neighbourhood Programme

-The Trafford Neighbourhood programme aims to improve service integration in the Trafford borough of Greater Manchester and develop community-based approaches to the delivery of health and care.
+The Trafford Neighbourhood programme aimed to improve service integration in the Trafford borough of Greater Manchester and develop community-based approaches to the delivery of health and care.

-We are collaborating with colleagues at Trafford Council in developing and evaluating their Neighbourhood programme which comprises four key components:
+We collaborated with colleagues at Trafford Council in developing and evaluating their Neighbourhood programme which comprises four key components:

 - 1.Health in Communities (HIC) - This component supports Voluntary, Community, Faith and Social Enterprises (VCFSE) organisations working with primary care to enhance access (through primary care services visible in community settings), improve experience and improve outcomes within deprived neighbourhoods.